top of page

 Simone Isadora Levine (she/her)

 I've been on a winding journey over the last 40-ish years of life.
 Some chapters felt full and abundant, others painful and never-ending.
 At times, I felt alive; other times, like a walking zombie, distracted and numb to the world around me.
-I'll be the first to tell you that I don’t have it all figured out, and I hope I never do, because being a student of life is the one part of my identity I'd prefer to go unchanged.
+I've spent years in the client seat of the therapy room, experiencing firsthand what helps, what harms, and what healing truly feels like when someone meets you where you are.
+I show up as the therapist I've needed for myself, and I'm grateful for all the incredible teachers (therapists, healers, clients, family, housemates, colleagues, friends, ex-partners, strangers, and actual teachers and mentors) I've learned from along the way.
+There are no exact books, degrees, or trainings that I've taken that have made me who I am today, but rather a whole lot of lived experience with some contextual frameworks sprinkled in.
+I'll be the first to tell you that I don’t have it all figured out, and I hope I never will.
+That is the beauty of being human—we are always in process, always unfolding.

 I'm a cisgendered, heteroflexible, able-bodied, white woman, raised culturally and religiously Jewish, though I now ascribe to a beautiful mishmash of Eastern philosophy (Buddhism, Hinduism, yoga) and nature-based spirituality that believes spirit is in the trees and the drop of rain that becomes the ocean.